intellifi-nl/push-doc/README.md

 Push documentation
 ==================

 We offer a product that allows you to 'sense' events arround you.
 It is our strong believe that this should be a fast and smooth experience.
 If you bring an item to one of our antennas then you should immediatly see a response.
 We try to keep to overall latency lower than 100 milliseconds.
 All elements in the chain have been optimised to bring the event to you as fast as possible.
 We, [and others](http://en.wikipedia.org/wiki/Push_technology), call this **push**.
 Events are pushed as soon as they are available.
 In this repository we describe all levels of events.
-We start with the spot protocol and end with the websocket protocol that transfers the event to your internet browser.
+We start with the low level spot protocol and end with the websocket protocol that transfers the event to your internet browser.

 Spot protocol
 -------------